 The table shows that close to half of the countries (15 out of 35) do not include the owner-occupied housing services component in the CPI.
 In all of these countries, the CPI includes a housing component, but it represents the expenditure of renters rather than owners.
-Furthermore, most of the countries (15 out of 20) that include the owner-occupied housing services component in the CPI employ the use approach and of those the majority use rental equivalence (10 of 15).
+Furthermore, most of the countries (15 out of 20) that include the owner-occupied housing services component in the CPI employ the use approach, and of those the majority (10 out of 15) use rental equivalence.
 Finally, only two countries use the payments approach and only three the acquisitions approach.
 Israel uses the rental equivalence method and therefore is counted among the majority of the OECD countries that has chosen to include the owner-occupied housing component in the CPI.